 The Yeti Nano sheds a fair bit of size to make it less cumbersome to set up wherever you want to take your audio podcast or video call.
 It can do cardioid or omni pickup patterns, so it's not without some versatility in how it records sound.
 Blue's Sherpa desktop app may not work on Chrome OS, but the microphone is plug-and-play.

 Retro styling and adjustable tripod legs give the Snowball iCE plenty of character, and you can even choose between a black or white variant.
-This microphone is pure plug-and-play and sticks to a cardioid pattern to pick up voices with clarity.
-You don't get a headphone jack, but you do get good audio bang for the buck.
+This USB microphone is pure plug-and-play and sticks to a cardioid pattern to pick up voices with clarity.
+You don't get a headphone jack, but you do get some audio bang for your buck.

-It doesn't get much simpler or affordable than this USB mic from Fifine.
-The microphone can tilt up to a 90-degree angle, while the stand offers plenty of lateral adjustment as well.
+This is one of the best USB microphones for Chromebooks despite its low price.
+This mic can tilt up to a 90-degree angle, while the stand offers plenty of lateral adjustment as well.
 It's also better than its price point suggests at picking up good audio quality in close quarters through its omnidirectional pickup pattern.
 And Fifine confirmed that its mic is designed to plug and play with Chromebook.

 Chromebooks like the Lenovo Flex 5 Chromebook are great machines, though they're sometimes limited in their feature set and can be made better by adding some accessories for your Chromebook.
 Unlike Windows and Mac, Chromebooks are limited in how well they can integrate USB mics.
 Plug-and-play is great, but you will need third-party software to record any content, which you may find on the Play Store.
-With many of us now working from home, the need for good audio equipment is more important than ever, especially with video conferencing becoming one of hte key ways we communicate.
+With many of us now working from home, the need for good audio equipment is more important than ever, especially with video conferencing becoming one of the key ways we communicate.

-If you want a mic that'll work with the best Chromebooks in most situations, the Blue Yeti is the most versatile of the bunch because it can capture excellent quality, and offers four different pickup patterns that make it easier to use it with multiple people at the same time.
+If you want a mic that'll work with the best Chromebooks in most situations, the Blue Yeti is the most versatile of the bunch.
+It can capture excellent quality and offers four different pickup patterns that make it easier to use with multiple people at the same time.